snowplow-archive/snowplow.github.com/_posts/2015-07-20-snowplow-android-tracker-0.5.0-released.md

 Under the `Metrics` header we are also now taking note of the amount of sessions the Tracker has gone through.
 You can see that it will indeed survive application and phone restarts.

-To get the latest version please download from [here][download].
+To get the latest version please download from [here][apk-download].
 To install the app you will need to allow installation from sources [other than the Google Play Store][other-sources].

 <h2><a name="docs">6.
 Documentation</a></h2>